alfaz08/mess-manage-hub-client/README.md

-# Project Title: Mess Manage Hub
+# Project Title: Mess Manage Hub With MERN Stack

+## Project Overview
+#### Mess Manage Hub is a comprehensive web application designed to streamline meal and bazar management in shared living environments, such as mess facilities or hostels.
+The platform provides an intuitive and feature-rich experience for both managers and members, enhancing the efficiency of daily operations and promoting better communication.

 ## Features